-But, as a sales manager, how do you achieve this?
+But how do you achieve this?

 Let’s take a closer look at some challenges that tend to hinder sales representatives.
 And what sales managers can do to help improve sales performance.